Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: Performance Evaluation

-Also the TNR and the FPR metrics we calculated using $TNR = \frac {(TN)}{(TN+FP)} *100$ and $FPR = \frac {(FP)}{(FP+TN)} * 100$.
-These metrics measure the percentage of correctly and incorrectly classified legitimate URLs out of the total number of legitimate URLs.
-Finally, the accuracy of WebPhish was determined using Equation \ref{Accuracy}.
+We also used the receiver operating characteristic (ROC) curve and the precision-recall curve in our evaluation.
+The ROC curve is a probability curve, whereas the Precision-Recall curve depicts the trade-off between precision and recall for various threshold values.
+The receiver operating characteristic (ROC) curve is plotted against the false positive rate (FPR).
+In contrast, the precision-recall curve is plotted against the recall values.
+In addition, we also calculated the f1 score of the test from the precision and recall of the test using the formula $F1 score = \frac {Precision}{Recall}$.

-We also used the receiver operating characteristic (ROC) curve and the Area Under the Curve (AUC) in our evaluation.
-The ROC curve is a probability curve, while the AUC depicts how much the model can distinguish between two classes: legitimate or phishing.
-The higher the AUC value, the better the performance of the model.
-The ROC curve is plotted with the true positive rate (TPR) against the false positive rate (FPR) where $TPR = \frac {(TP)}{(TP+FN)}$ and $FPR = \frac {(FP)}{(TN+FP)}$.
+Finally, we evaluated the machine learning model's performance using the K-fold cross-validation technique with k set to 5.
+Therefore, the data is divided into five folds and iterated five times.
+Cross-validation reduces problems such as overfitting and underfitting and indicates how the model will generalize to an independent dataset.